 The Easiest Weeknight Pizza

-1 cup gluten free flour (or flour of choice), plus additional flour for dusting
+- 1 cup gluten free flour plus additional for dusting

 - ¾ cup greek yogurt

 - 4 tbsp pizza sauce store bought or homemade